Click on the words in red below in the menu to be taken to the topic quickly:

 No ARES D1 member or affiliate is authorized to operate a motor vehicle in any manner beyond that of everyday driving, as is customary for all licensed drivers, when volunteering in an ARES D1 capacity.

-(Note - Some ARES D1 members are sworn Law Enforcement, Fire/Rescue/EMS, Search and Rescue, or Emergency Management officials, but do not act in an ARES D1 volunteer status while performing their public safety duties and may operate motor vehicles in accordance with the rules and laws governing those non-ARES D1 functions).
+(Note - Some ARES D1 members are sworn Law Enforcement, Fire/Rescue/EMS, Search and Rescue, or Emergency Management officials, and may operate motor vehicles in accordance with the rules and laws governing those non-ARES D1 functions).

-Likewise, no ARES D1 member or affiliate is authorized to wear a uniform or badge of any type, or clothing that would lead a reasonable person to believe a member or affiliate is acting in a law enforcement capacity.
+Likewise, except authorized public safety and search and rescue personnel acting in that capacity, no ARES D1 member or affiliate is authorized to wear a uniform or badge of any type, or clothing that would lead a reasonable person to believe a member or affiliate is acting in a law enforcement capacity.

-Wearing the approved, official ARES Emergency Communicator or SKYWARN logo emblazoned tee-shirt, sweatshirt, vest, jacket, ball cap, name/callsign tag or other ARES D1 approved item is desired and highly encouraged when acting in an ARES capacity beyond the home/residence.
+Wearing the approved, official ARES Emergency Communicator, Incident Support or SKYWARN logo emblazoned tee-shirt, sweatshirt, vest, jacket, ball cap, name/callsign tag or other ARES D1 approved item is desired and highly encouraged when acting in an ARES capacity beyond the home/residence.

 All ARES D1 members and affiliates are expected to follow all Local, State, Tribal, Territorial, and Federal laws applicable, at all times, Including, but not limited to, personal conduct, motor vehicle operation and firearms policies, in addition to the policies, rules and regulations of any and all agencies and organizations being supported.